-- 1.5 LiDAR 2m DTM shows that the site is at approximately 2.60m AOD. - 1.6 The online British Geological Survey maps indicates that the site is located on superficial deposits of clay and silt over a bedrock of mudstone.
+- 1.5 LiDAR 2m DTM shows that Boston Road adjacent to the site is at approximately 3.80m AOD and the site falls from the road to approximately 3.10m AOD on the eastern boundary.
+A watercourse is located approximately 20m to the east where the existing land level is approximately 2.70m AOD. - 1.6 The online British Geological Survey maps indicates that the site is located on superficial deposits of clay and silt over a bedrock of mudstone.